Mushroom Mania 2025

 WHAT’S HAPPENING AT MUSHROOM MANIA?

-DIY Mushroom Project with SanJ Tamari
+DIY Mushroom Shoyu-Koji with SanJ Tamari

 Try a tasty free sample of new and inventive mushroom products.
 Little Saints non-alcoholic cocktails and spirits boost your mood with no guilt or hangover.
-Experience a subtle euphoria without sugar or next-day consequences.
+Experience a subtle euphoria without sugar or next-day consequenes.

-Tasting: Little Saints - St. Juniper
+Tasting: Little Saints - St. Juniper with Point5

 Grab a sample from Host Defense.
 Try an uplifting blend of organic Lion’s Mane and shade-grown, finely ground Japanese matcha.
 For a modern-day spin on an ancestral infusion, mix this smooth, vibrant tea blend with your favorite milk.